 As humans, we like to conceptualize and categorize experience as a means of understanding it.
 We like to order and prioritize our understanding so we can both negotiate and navigate the terrain of what is known and unknown.

-As interconnections between peoples and communities expanded, so did the idea of trade.
 Imagine that Isaiah had a bushel of grapes and Mohammed had one of beans.
 They agreed on the relative value of each and as each desired some of what the other had, they exchanged.

-Later on, to make this process easier in addressing any number of different goods, the common denominator emerged as money, from stones to trinkets and beads to gold as a means of measuring value.
-This was useful because Mohammed may not always want grapes or Isaiah beans, so this common language of the equalizer of value, money, became useful and wildly popular.
+To make this process easier in addressing any number of different goods, the common denominator emerged as money, from stones, trinkets and beads to then gold as a means of measuring value.

-This article doesn’t aim to provide a history of trade, money or banking, but rather to look at what has happened over time in the pursuit of money over the interest in value and especially of human values.
-It is to highlight the human tendency to aggregate and even hoard at the expense of other people and of Nature Herself, the source of all life… As a result, we all pay the price due to the destruction of life and the ecosystem just for the money of the few.
+This article doesn’t aim to provide a history of trade, money or banking, but rather to look at what has happened over time in the pursuit of money over the interest in value, especially of human values.
+It is to highlight the human tendency to aggregate and even hoard, extract, pillage and plunder at the expense of other people, of Nature Herself or whether there’s a more enlightened way we can relate to Earth and each other.

 Enlightened self-interest

-So I introduce the idea of “enlightened self-interest,” which more clearly defines self-interest as the idea that to serve others is to also serve oneself; that it is my business to do my best to make others satisfied with the product or service, which, in turn, serves me.
-Specifying self-interest in this way offers a path to mutual, win-win success.
+So I reintroduce the idea of “enlightened self-interest,” a very different idea than simply “self-interest”, something I’ve been talking about for decades.
+It more clearly defines self-interest as the idea that to serve others is to also serve oneself.
+When others are happy, I’m happy.
+One circle, one holistic system.
+It is my business to do my best to make others satisfied with the product or service which serves everyone, myself included.
+It’s a very different way than saying “My interest is what matters here folks even if at everyone else’s expense.”

 Differing ideas and assumptions about trade

-As amicable relations with other tribes grew over time and expanded across lands, different ideas about the nature of trade emerged.
-Over time, the shared abundance was no longer shared evenly, but in different cultures, economic categories emerged, usually called “classes”, and later referred to as the wealthy, the middle class and the poor.
+Over time, what had been a shared abundance was no longer shared evenly, but in different cultures economic categories emerged called “classes”, and later referred to as the wealthy, the middle class and the poor.

 Moving toward today